FrancisCrickInstitute/Image-Analysis-Group/Cellpose/Run_Cellpose_From_FIJI_on_OnDemand.md

 Proceed ([y]/n)?
 ```
-Press `y` and `Enter` to proceed.
+Press `y` and `Enter` to proceed when prompted.

 ## Step 4: Activate environment
-Activate your new Cellpose environment with the following command:
+Activate your new Cellpose environment with the following commands:
 ```shell
 conda activate cellpose-fiji
 ```
+> ⚠️ **NOTE** – the first time you use `conda`, this command might return an error suggesting you initialise `conda`.
+To do so, run `conda init` and then try again.

 ## Step 5: Install Cellpose
 At this point, it is important to note that you have merely created what is essentially an empty environment called `cellpose-fiji`.
 To actually install Cellpose within this environment, run the following series of commands:
 ```shell
 pip install cellpose==3.0
 ```
 The terminal will produce a large amount of output as the necessary packages are installed.
-Press `y` and `Enter` to proceed.
+Press `y` and `Enter` to proceed when prompted.

 ## Step 6: Verify installation
 To test whether the installation was successful, run the following: